RasaHQ/rasa/docs/api/tracker-stores.rst

     ``InMemoryTrackerStore`` is the default tracker store.
 It is used if no other tracker store is configured.
     It stores the conversation history in memory.

-    .. note:: As this store keeps all history in memory, the entire history is lost if you restart Rasa.
+    .. note:: As this store keeps all history in memory, the entire history is lost if you restart the Rasa server.

 :Configuration:
     To use the ``InMemoryTrackerStore`` no configuration is needed.